carbon198/esphome-mideaXYE-rs485/README.md

 1. Create a new ESPHome device and configure it with your wifi info
 2. Paste the contents of "esp8266-mideaXYE.yaml" under the auto-populated info in your new ESPHome device
+3. Under the `logger:` section add '- baud_rate: 0` to disable logging on the serial bus (there is only 1 available and we need it!).
-3. Under the `esphome:` yaml header in your file add:
+4. Under the `esphome:` yaml header in your file add:
 ```
 includes:
   - xyeVars.h